SokolAnn/BenchmarkCards/README.md

-# BenchmarkCards: Large Language Model and Risk Reporting 📊
+# 📊 BenchmarkCards: Large Language Model and Risk Reporting 📊

-This repository contains the paper titled **"BenchmarkCards: Large Language Model and Risk Reporting"** submitted for review.
-The paper proposes a structured framework to standardize the documentation of benchmarks for large language models (LLMs), focusing on capturing important benchmark properties and risks, and promoting transparency in evaluation.
+Welcome to the **BenchmarkCards** repository!
+This is where we introduce a structured framework for documenting benchmarks used in large language models (LLMs).
+Our goal?
+To make benchmarking LLMs easier, transparent, and more informative by focusing on risks and key metrics.  🚀

 ---

-## Abstract 📄
+## 📄 Abstract

-Large language models (LLMs) offer powerful capabilities but also introduce significant risks.
-One way to mitigate these risks is through comprehensive pre-deployment evaluations using benchmarks designed to test for specific vulnerabilities.
-However, the rapidly expanding body of LLM benchmark literature lacks a standardized method for documenting crucial benchmark details, hindering consistent use and informed selection.

-**BenchmarkCards** addresses this gap by providing a structured framework specifically for documenting LLM benchmark properties—including datasets, intended metrics, and pre-/post-processing—rather than defining the entire evaluation process itself.

-BenchmarkCards do not prescribe how to measure or interpret benchmark results (e.g., defining “correctness”), but instead offer a standardized way to capture and report key characteristics like targeted risks and evaluation methodologies.
-This structured metadata facilitates informed benchmark selection, enabling researchers to choose appropriate benchmarks for their needs and promoting transparency and reproducibility in LLM evaluation.
+LLMs are powerful tools—but with great power comes great responsibility.
+These models can also pose risks if not evaluated thoroughly.

+**BenchmarkCards** provides a structured way to document benchmarks for LLMs.
+This framework captures essential details like datasets, metrics, and risks, helping researchers make informed decisions when choosing benchmarks for model evaluations.

+In other words, we’re not telling you how to measure results, but how to document the essential properties of benchmarks.
+With **BenchmarkCards**, evaluating the risks and transparency of LLM benchmarks is easier, making it more consistent and reproducible.

 ---

+## 🛠️ How to Use this Repository

+### 🔗 Key Contents

+- **BenchmarkCard_Template.md**: 📋 A handy template for creating your very own BenchmarkCard for LLM documentation.
+Keep it consistent and organized!
+- **ComparisonBenchmarks.md**: ⚖️ Curious how different benchmarks stack up?
+This file compares various benchmarks used for LLM risk evaluation.
+- **Benchmarks_and_Risk_Table.md**: 🗂 A detailed table with benchmarks found in literature, including key references.
+- **Benchmark_Network.md**: 🌐 A visual network that shows how benchmarks connect and relate, especially when it comes to evaluating LLM risks.